spk121/potato-make/CHEATSHEET.md

         Assign `val` to `key` in the `%makevars` hash table.
 If `val` is a procedure, evaluate it and assign its output to `key` immediately.

-## RULES
+## Rules

-The target rule is for when the target, and the prerequisites, if any, have filenames or phony names.
+The *target rule* is for when the target, and the prerequisites, if any, have filenames or phony names.

     (: target-name '(prereq-name-1 prereq-name-2 ...)